liam-germain/liam.bio/README.md

 # Liam.bio Monorepo

+## THIS REPO WILL CHANGE VERY SOON.
+THIS SITE SUCKS AND NEEDS AN UPGRADE.

 This is the official monorepo for the liam.bio website.
 It is my personal website that I initially purchased in November of 2022.

 ## What's inside?